Dana Hall School: History

 Helen Temple Cooke founded another boarding school, the Tenacre School, for girls in grades 8–9 in 1910.
 She also founded the Post-Graduate Department of Dana Hall (later known as Pine Manor beginning in 1917) and built a home (Pine Manor House) for the 28 pupils who enrolled for September 1911.
 Tenacre, Dana Hall, and the Post-Graduate Department merged later in 1911 to form the Dana Hall Schools.
 In 1930, Pine Manor received a charter as an independent junior college by the American Association of Junior Colleges and became Pine Manor Junior College.
 A residence for Helen Temple Cooke, Grove House, was built in 1914.
 This is still the residence for Dana's Head of School.

 Grove House: the residence for Dana Hall's Head of School.

 In 1921, a Christmas Pageant, Saint Francis Keeps Christmas at Greccio, 1223, led by English teacher Constance Grosvenor Alexander, was performed.
 This pageant became the predecessor for Dana's modern Revels tradition.

-The Class Ring, an important right of passage for Dana Hall students, was standardized in 1923.
+The Class Ring, an important rite of passage for Dana Hall students, was standardized in 1923.
 The Class of 1924 were the first to wear it and thereafter three stone colors - red, black, and green, were used successively to coordinate with class colors.

 In 1927, the Dana Hall Riding Club was formed by riding instructor, Frederik Boswell.
 The same year, Marcellus E. Wheeler, Helen Temple Cooke's business partner since 1898 died, leaving her the majority ownership of the school.
 In 1929, the son of Charles B. Dana, Arthur P. Dana, sold Cooke the remainder of the Dana estate, including all the land between Grove House and 160 Grove Street (now Maple Manor).

 The Bardwell Auditorium was also built in 1929, commencing a series of concerts, lectures, and readings for students.

 Helen Temple Cooke remained the primary owner of the school until 1938 when she donated her interest and much of her property to Dana Hall.
 The same year, Dana Hall became a non-profit corporation called The Dana Hall Schools, and a board of trustees was formed to oversee its affairs.
 The first alumnae to serve on the Board was Ellen (Sahlin) Hartshorn class of 1913.
 Cooke and the trustees decided that the School (now a non-profit corporation) would give a gift of $28,000 in lieu of taxes to the Town of Wellesley.
 Cooke had been the largest taxpayer in Wellesley and wished to bear her "share of expenses."

 Dana Hall's first newspaper, the Bulletin, began in February 1939.
 The newspaper was later renamed to the Dana Hallmanac with Volume I, no. 1 published in March 1945.
 Also in 1939, a Student Government Association was created in which all students were members and elected a president and executive council to better represent the entire student body.

 In 1941, a voluntary Alumnae Fund was established to build an endowment and free the school of debt.
 Reunions began to be offered annually with the help of class agents to draw funds.